Classification by analogy.

-How do you determine what classification(s) to assign to my business if a specific reference does not exist in the classification plan?
+How do you determine what classification(s) to assign to a business if the type of business is not specifically noted in the classification plan?

 Because technologies and processes continually evolve, sometimes new types of businesses are not yet specifically identified in our classification plan.
 Under these circumstances, we continue to classify by the nature of an employer's business.

 Department staff review the combined overall operations and occupations of the business to determine the nature of the business.
 Once we have determined the nature of business, we look for other businesses that have similar processes, use similar equipment, and whose operations are likely to produce the same level of risk as the new business.
 This is called classifying by analogy.